-Under current planning legislation (the Town and Country General Development Order) the formation of a balcony can in many instances be carried out without the need to obtain planning permission.
-Balconies can, however, give rise to overlooking and loss of privacy to neighbouring curtilages.
-The following policy will, therefore, be applied:
+109.1 Under current planning legislation (the Town and Country Planning General Permitted Development Order) the formation of a balcony can in many instances be carried out without the need to obtain planning permission.
+Balconies can, however, give rise to overlooking, increased levels of noise, and loss of privacy to neighbouring curtilages.
+In some cases the use of a privacy screen may be required as a condition of the planning permission.
+In assessing applications for balconies the following policy will be applied:

-In order to safeguard the privacy of neighbouring curtilages, the Local Planning Authority will, in appropriate cases, impose suitable conditions in any planning permission for new dwellings and extensions to existing properties restricting or prohibiting as the case may be the provision of balconies.
+In order to safeguard neighbouring curtilages from a loss of privacy and increased levels of noise, the Local Planning Authority will, in appropriate cases, impose suitable conditions in any planning permission for new dwellings and extensions to existing properties restricting or prohibiting as the case may be the provision of balconies.